ansible/ansible/docs/docsite/rst/roadmap/ROADMAP_2_4.rst

 stated otherwise in the document.

 - **Python 2.4 and 2.5 support discontinuation**
   - Ansible will not support Python 2.4 nor 2.5 on the target hosts anymore.
-Going forward, Python 2.6+ will be required on targets, as already was the case for the controller.
+Going forward, Python 2.6+ will be required on targets, as already is the case on the controller.

 - **Ansible-Config**
   - New yaml format for config